Code-Institute-Submissions/afrokingstan-milestone2/README.md

 Interesting Bugs were Uncaught typeError: cannot read 'images' of undefined.
 I didnt understand howthe error came about but after much research i found the source. yet i had no solution so i dicided to research futher and i resolved it with a condition statement.

-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).
 I fully worked on my project on visual studio codes and I deployed my project on GitHub Pages through file upload.
 I backed up all project files on one drive through the course of this project.
 I ran my codes locally on my pc on several web browsers (Google chrome and Edge).